Paramonga Fortress:

 • University students (with ID): S/ 1.00 – 2.00 (depending on municipal provision)

-Prices are for reference and may vary slightly.
-Payment is in cash at the site's ticket office.
+Prices are indicative and may vary slightly.
+Payment is made in cash at the site's ticket office.

 • Parking.